20SB/TributeMamuDatabseApi/README.md

 <h1 align="center">Ecommerce API</h1>
 <p align="center">
- 🖊️ This is an API for an eCommerce platform to manage product inventory. <br>
+ 🖊️ This is an API for an eCommerce platform to manage comment inventory. <br>
      This App built using <a href="https://ejs.co/">EJS</a>, <a href="https://www.mongodb.com/">MongoDB</a>, <a href="https://expressjs.com/">ExpressJs</a> and <a href="https://nodejs.org/en/">NodeJs</a>
 </p>